 In short, Europe has something for everyone, and whilst a trip here may not be very friendly on your wallet, it will certainly enrich you in ways money cannot buy.

 In general Europe is an expensive place to travel, especially in ‘classical’ Western Europe which boasts some of the most expensive countries and cities in the world, the United Kingdom and Iceland being right up near the top of the list.
-There are however relative bargains to be had, especially in Eastern Europe.
+There are still however relative bargains to be had, especially in Eastern Europe.
 Whilst not as cheap as they used to be, countries such as the Balkans, Slovakia Poland, Belarus or Moldova amongst others can be relatively good value for money.
-On average you will be looking at travelling on at least £40 – 60 GBP a day, not including travel costs.
+On average you will be looking at travelling on at least £40 – 60 GBP a day, not including travel costs or activities.
 On the plus side, ATMs are widely available and credit cards are widely accepted, and the infrastructure is on the whole pretty decent, so you will have little practical trouble getting around.